 In places like Africa, Asia and so on, you’ll rarely go above 50km/h, and usually hover at lower speeds.
 At these speeds, the most critical bit of gear is a helmet and gloves, and a boot if possible (a hiking boot is fine, and you probably have one).

 Of course, you can still break arms, burn your legs, and whatever else.
-If going on a longer trip, of course I suggest wearing all the gear.
+If going on a longer trip, of course I suggest wearing more gear.
 But I’m aware that for shorter jaunts, it gets hot and is impractical, and is less critical.

 You don’t need to buy motorcycle gear new — in fact, second hand everything is best except a helmet.
 Don’t buy a second-hand helmet.

 What gear you need and how much it’ll cost

 The gear you need (and the rough budget) is the following:

 - Helmet: At least $150 for a comfortable, DOT-certified helmet.
 Don’t go cheap, because cheap ones won’t protect you.
 Don’t buy one second hand unless you’re buying it from a trusted best friend.
 Don’t buy old stock — the foam goes stale.
 About US$150 will get you a decent, fully certified helmet from a good shop.
 US$500 gets you a great fitting one.
 It depends how much your head is worth to you.

 - Jacket: $150 for something armoured and maybe water-resistant.
 You don’t need leather, and textile jackets are usually more appropriate for wet weather anyway.
 You can still break a rib or collarbone in a jacket, but at least you won’t scrape your flesh off your elbow or internal organs.